 Across Canada, stables are full of business people, professionals, and experienced horse people paying thousands of dollars a year for their horses.
-Yet, if you asked any of them if they have paper backing up the purchase of their horses or their boarding arrangements or leasing arrangements, the answer is almost always, “no”!
+Yet, if you asked any of them if they have paper, a sale contract, backing up the purchase of their horses or their boarding arrangements or leasing arrangements, the answer is almost always, “no”!
 It surprises me that these people can deal in such a light-handed fashion with such an expensive hobby.

 Before you say, “damn the lawyers”, you must know a few people out there who were stuck with horses that did not fulfil the promises made when purchased.
 With no paper, you have no way of proving what those promises were.
 And unlike a bad car, you can’t just leave a bad horse in the driveway.
 A horse will continue to cost you money until it is sold or otherwise disposed of.

 The dominant principal to remember when buying a horse is caveat emptor – let the buyer beware!
 As stated in an old case, Jones v.
 Bright, (1926) 130 E.R.
 1167, ‘If a man sells a horse, generally he warrants no more than that it is a horse.’
 It is up to the buyer to become informed about the horse he wishes to purchase.
 Accordingly, before you start looking for a horse, you should consider exactly the traits and qualities you require in the animal.
 Soundness is an obvious must, but also consider temperament, vices, age, conformation, and fitness for a particular purpose.
 Question the owner of the horse on these points.
 If you do not ask, you may not be told of a vice or other problem that makes the horse unsuitable for you.
 The seller is certainly not going to volunteer any information about the bad qualities of the horse.